-4 hybrid work models to consider
+4 hybrid work models and how they work

 How to choose the right hybrid setup.